 AlertingLPAR2RRD has build-in alerting feature.
-This is not implemented for VMware yet.
+This is not implemented for VMware yet, only IBM Power Systems.

-You can define alarms for any CPU pool or lpar in your environment.
+You can define alarms based on performance data for any CPU pool or LPAR in your environment.

 - Emailing.
 You can place direct email address on each directive, use email groups or default email address.

 Nagios support.
 You can configure Nagios to pick up alarms from LPAR2RRD via standard NRPE module.

 - External alerting via external shell script.
 Each alert can invoke defined script with given parameters.
 You can use it for your integration needs.

 - SNMP trap: it is implemented since 4.96, follow this to configure it